PATRIC3/p3_docs/docroot/user_guide/differential_expression_data_and_tools/gene_page_transcriptomics.md

 -   Filter the list by specifying any correlation cut-off (between 0 and 1) and positive/negative correlation.
--   Use the Gene List Table Toolbar located in the light blue row to:◦
+-   Use the Gene List Table Toolbar located in the light blue row to:
     -   Save selected items to groups within your Workspace by clicking the Add Feature(s) button.
 To learn more about how to save data for future visits and utilize your personal Workspace see